modernassembly/Boilerplatr/README.md

 Everyone's coming out with their own frameworks, but there isn't a standard way of finding/using them or most importantly - *creating your own*.
 Once a developer has created their framework, they shouldn't be hassled with creating a scaffold generator for it.
 By the time they've finished that, they're already onto a new framework.
 Boilerplatr is a simple, framework's framework to allow you to get up and running with a build tool for your boilerplate code *quickly*.

+*Note: the term `boilers` refers to the template files a user creates to work with boilerplatr*

 ## Requirements

 You must install node: